rest-for-physics/feminos-daq/README.md

 Relevant changes to the original version

-* When using "exec" command with a command file with name different from "ped,start,runTCM", which are the values to be used for pedestal, initialization and TCM files, we will be prompted for some run conditions.
+* When using "exec" command with a command file with name different from "ped,start,runTCM", which are the values to be used for pedestal, initialization and TCM, we will be prompted for some run conditions.

 * If properly configured, an automatic elog entry will be generated.
   * If the runTag contains the word "Test" or "test", this feature will be skipped.